North Dakota Electrical License: How to Become an Electrician in North Dakota

-Journeyman Electrician: A journeyman electrician shall have eight thousand hours of experience.
+Journeyman Electrician: A journeyman electrician shall have 8,000 hours of experience.
 A journeyman electrician must register as an apprentice electrician and complete 8,000 hours of experience in no less than three years.
 Training must be under the supervision of a licensed contracting master or master of record electrician.

 Master Electrician: A master electrician needs at least 2,000 hours of experience working as a licensed journeyman electrician and under the supervision of a contracting master electrician or master of record electrician.